Somnia1337/Art-Wallpaper/README.md

 # Artworks

+Photography works are selected from [Unsplash](https://unsplash.com/), which aren't listed here.

-List of artworks in the collection:
+List of Paintings in the collection:

 | Title                                           | Artist             | Year      | Background Color |
 | ----------------------------------------------- | ------------------ | --------- | ---------------- |